-- financial services such as interest payments on loans or bank fees - donated products and services which are sold by not-forprofit organisations - rent paid on a private home - penalty interest. - ➤ You can't claim expenses relating to exempt supplies.
-You don't show income from the exempt supply in your GST return.
+- financial services such as interest payments on loans or bank fees - donated products and services which are sold by not-forprofit organisations - rent paid on a private home - penalty interest.

+You can not claim expenses relating to exempt supplies.
+You do not show income from the exempt supply in your GST return.